dognotdog/smol_servo/README.md

  - (1) No feedback of bus voltage to measure it, to be able to drive brake resistor accordingly
  - (2) USB B4 and B9 not connected
  - (3) L2 probbaly has too small a footprint (BRL3225T2R2M is too large, though seems to solder ok)
- - (4) stencil cutouts too small for the high density ICs (vreg especially), not enough solder is on pins to make contact on reflow
+ - (4) stencil cutouts too small for the high density IC pins (vreg especially), not enough solder is on pins to make good contact on reflow
  - (5) LED driver transistors Q8/9/10 are pinned wrong, should be GSD for SSM3K35CTC
+ - (6) C3's 3V3 pad too close to DM via, though boards seemed to have come out fine
+ - (7) VBUS pad on J4 and OR pad on J5 connector have no thermals for hand-soldering
+ - (8) SPI hardware is incapable of doing word-wise NSS triggering, thus the whole logic dance with U2 may not be necessary, as we can just do software SS from GPIO
+ - (9) 10K pullup might be required for DRV8323 on MISO line